 Traditional meals are served on a banana leaf and consist of a series of little dishes — sometimes up to 20.
 I most look forward to meen varuthathu, marinated fish wrapped in a banana leaf and cooked on a grill.

 It’s best to go to Kerala between January and March.
 By April, temperatures are uncomfortably high, and the main monsoon season starts in June.

 October to December is also a good time to visit, especially if you want to cover northern India as well.
 It’s worth noting that you might catch the tail end of the second monsoon season, which can result in short evening showers.

 Extending your trip

-Kerala combines well with a trip around the magnificent sights of India's Golden Triangle and is just a three hour flight from Delhi.
-Alternatively, from Neeleshwar it's easy to cross into Karnataka state to visit Nagarhole National Park, which is home to wild elephants, tigers, macaques and many bird species.
+You can combine Kerala with a trip through north India, as it’s just a three-hour flight from Cochin to Delhi.
+Alternatively, from Neeleshwar, it's easy to cross into Karnataka state to visit Nagarhole National Park, which is home to elephants, macaques and a long list of bird species.

-From the tea country, you can travel four hours by road into Tamil Nadu to visit the towering Meenakshi Temple at Madurai, or start or end your trip in Bangalore and visit Mysore, the ostentatious ancient city of the Wodeyar Maharajas.
+From Munnar, you can travel four hours by road into Tamil Nadu state to visit the towering, technicolor Meenakshi Temple at Madurai.
+Or, start or end your trip in Bangalore and visit Mysore, the ostentatious ancient city of the Wodeyar Maharajas.

 Classic Kerala tour: culture, tea, wildlife & backwatersIndiaView this tour

 Kerala & the MaldivesIndia and MaldivesView this tour